revives in the damp forest leaf litter

 Diet

-Saprotrophic, decomposing dead wood and leaf litter.
+Saprotrophic, decomposing dead wood and leaf litter to release nutrients back into the soil.

 Habitat